jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 ## Dataset Description

-This dataset contains ecological and landscape descriptors extracted from the pointclouds of Denmarks nation-wide LiDAR dataset *'Punktsky'* collected in winter 2014/15.
+This dataset contains ecological and landscape descriptors extracted from the pointclouds of Denmark's nationwide LiDAR dataset *'Punktsky'* collected in winter 2014/15.
 The raw point clouds can be accessed on the website of [Kortforsyningen](#https://download.kortforsyningen.dk/content/dhmpunktsky) and documentation for the raw data is available [here](#https://kortforsyningen.dk/sites/default/files/old_gst/DOKUMENTATION/Data/dk_dhm_punktsky_v2_jan_2015.pdf) and [here](#https://sdfe.dk/hent-data/danmarks-hoejdemodel/).

-Our purpose for calculating this dataset was to provide a light-weight version containing easy to interpretable descriptors that summarise the structure of the point cloud data for ecological and biological studies.
+The purpose of this dataset is to provide a light-weight version of the nationwide data containing easy to interpretable descriptors that summarise the structure of the point cloud data for ecological and biological studies.

-The extent of the dataset comprises the majority of the Danish land surface (including many of the small islands and Bornholm) split into 49 598 tiles.
+The extent of the dataset comprises the majority of the Danish land surface (including many of the small islands and Bornholm), and is split into 49 598 tiles.
 The data is provided as GeoTIFF rasters projected in ETRS 96 UTM32 (EPSGS:7019).
-NoData values are globally set to -9999, but please see the description on how to interpet the NoData cells for the individual variables.
+NoData values are globally set to -9999.
+Please consult the descriptions below for guidance on how to interpet the NoData cells for the individual variables.

 This document describes the **\[INSERT TOTAL NUMBER\]** ecological and landscape variables extracted by us and how they were derived mathematically.
 We also highlight any known issues relevant to the interpretation of these variables.

 ## Overview
-The tables below provides an overview of the variables and auxillary files.
+The section provides a quick overview of all outputs and auxillary files.

 **Pointcloud derived variables**